abdelrhman-basyoni/go-redis/README.md

 - Incomplete Redis Functionality: The project currently lacks many of the advanced features and data structures found in a full-fledged Redis server.
 It serves as a basic starting point for further development.

+## Commands that can be used
+ - ping
+ - set
+ - get
+ - hset
+ - hget
+ - del
+ - expire
+ - BGREWRITEAOF

 ## What We've Learned

 From working on the project, we've learned the following: